FAQ - Adoption

 How can I adopt a cat from your rescue?

-1. Adopters applying for older kittens (5+ months), adults and seniors are prioritized over young kittens.
-NOTE: IF you are pre-approved for a cat in these categories you will NOT BE ABLE TO SWITCH TO A KITTEN during the process.
+Adopters applying for older kittens (5+ months), adults & seniors are prioritized over young kittens.
+Note - if you are pre-approved for a cat in these categories, you will not be able to switch to a kitten during the process.
+We expect trust from the beginning.

-2. SOS Comfort Kitties - If you have a need for an emotional support kitty please put that in the application & you can submit your ESA form as well.
+If you have a need for an emotional support kitty, please put that in the application.
+Respond "YES" to wanting a comfort kitty.
+You can submit your ESA form within the application as well.
 Children with emotional needs or disabilities have priority for comfort kitties, then adults.

 As a foster, can I adopt a cat or kitten?